Physical Medicine Section 10

 GUIDELINES

-Physical medicine is an integral part of the hearing process for a variety of injured workers.
+Physical medicine is an integral part of the healing process for a variety of injured workers.
 Recognizing this, this schedule includes codes for physical medicine, i.e., those modalities, procedures, tests, and measurements in the physical medicine section, codes 97001 through 97750, also unlisted code (97799) representing specific therapeutic procedures performed by licensed physicians, licensed physical therapists, licensed occupational therapists, a licensed PT assistant under the direction of a licensed physical therapist, a certified occupational therapist assistant under the direction of a licensed occupational therapists or by support personnel under direct supervision of a licensed provider.
 The following criteria must be met in all cases where physical medicine is rendered in order for a service to quality for reimbursement.

 A. PHYSICAL MEDICAL ASSESSMENT